Hog-CERN/Hog/docs/02-Maintainer-Manual/02-gitlab-repository-setup.md

 - Go to `Settings` -> `CI/CD`
 - Expand `Runners`
 - On the right click `Disable shared runners for this project`
-- On the left enable the private runners that you have installed on your machines
+- On the left enable the private runners that you have installed on your machines or the common runner provided by the ATLAS-TDAQ.

 ## Environment variables